 Local mythology claims Rock of Cashel, a limestone hill crowned by a group of medieval buildings, came into existence when Saint Patrick banished Satan from a cave in a nearby mountain.
 Kings of Munster lived here for several centuries before the Norman invasion, adding structures to fortify their hilltop seat of power.
 Little structural evidence of that time remains, as the oldest building still standing on the rock is a round tower constructed sometime in the 12th century.
 Next to the tower stands a Romanesque chapel, Gothic cathedral, and a 15th century castle.
 Before you stroll here from the town of Cashel, check the website for a downloadable leaflet providing a brief history and a map of this historical site.
-Before you head to Cashel, plan trip itinerary details with our user-friendly Cashel travel itinerary maker, to make sure you see all that Cashel has to offer, including Rock of Cashel.
+It couldn't be easier to arrange your visit to Rock of Cashel and many more Cashel attractions: make an itinerary online using Inspirock's Cashel trip itinerary planner.

 Rock of Cashel Tours